TheWiseSailor/Portfolio/README.md

 # Portfolio Page
 Welcome to my portfolio page!
 This Project showcases my skills and talents to potential employers.
 I have deployed a couple of applications, which are live on the web and available for review.
 As a student of this bootcamp, I understand the importance of having several deployed projects as a minimum requirement to recieve an initial interview at many companies.
+I will say though, the page you are about to see is very minimalist.

 # User Story
 As an employer I want to view a potential employee's deployed portfolio of work samples so that I can review samples of their work and assess whether they're a good candidate for an open position.